HOW BELIEFS FORM – PART 2

 So the mental state of believing claim X doesn't in itself actually involve thinking about this claim.
 For example, the mental state of believing the claim David is vegetarian doesn't in itself actually involve thinking about this claim.
 Again, thinking 'I believe the claim David is vegetarian', which does involve thinking about the claim David is vegetarian, is the mental state not of believing the claim David is vegetarian, but of believing that we believe the claim David is vegetarian.

-So, in the fake window thought experiment, although the picture's content can exist in our vision either as the content of a picture of an outdoor scene or as a real outdoor scene, both involve that content existing in our vision as an aspect of reality.
+So, in the fake window thought experiment, although the content of the picture can exist in our vision either as the content of a picture of an outdoor scene or as a real outdoor scene, both involve that content existing in our vision as an aspect of reality.
 By definition, anything that exists in our vision does so at least as an aspect of mental reality.
-In the case of seeing a picture, again, the fact that we see the collection of patches of paint as a picture means that the painting and the picture can seem to be the same thing.
-So the picture that forms in our vision seems to be the painting in front of us.
+In the case of seeing a picture, again, the fact that we see this collection of patches of paint as a picture means that the painting and the picture can seem to be the same thing.
+So the picture that forms in our vision seems to be a part of the scene in front of us.

-Likewise, although I've been saying that claim X's content can exist in our mind as X's content or as an aspect of reality, the former is actually also X's content existing in our mind as an aspect of reality, albeit in a different way.
+Likewise, although I've been saying that the content of claim X can exist in our mind as the content of a claim or as an aspect of reality, the former is actually also the content of X existing in our mind as an aspect of reality, albeit in a different way.
 By definition, anything that exists in our mind does so at least as an aspect of mental reality.
-I've been referring to X's content existing in our mind as an aspect of reality to solely mean that content existing in our mind not as the content of this claim about an aspect of reality, but as that aspect of reality – and for conciseness I'll continue to do so, unless I say otherwise.
+I've been referring to the content of X existing in our mind as an aspect of reality to solely mean that content existing in our mind not as merely the content of this claim about an aspect of reality, but as that aspect of reality – and for conciseness I'll continue to do so.

 The analysis in this section provides a formal definition of belief: a psychological state in which the content of a claim exists in the mind, or at least memory, as an aspect of reality.
 Or, given the previous point, more strictly correctly: a psychological state in which the content of a claim exists in the mind, or at least memory, not as the content of this claim about an aspect of reality, but as that aspect of reality.